microsoft/EntraIDGovernance-Training/website/docs/intro.md

 > Empower Your Identity Management Journey with Microsoft Entra ID

+Looking for the Global Secure Access version of this site? https://aka.ms/GlobalSecureAccessCommunity

 ## 🔐 Unlock the Power of Identity Governance

 Welcome to our GitHub repository dedicated to Entra Identity Governance – a comprehensive resource hub designed to guide you through the intricacies of managing identities effectively.
 Whether you're a seasoned professional or just starting, here you'll find the tools, documentation, and training materials to master the art of identity governance.